Powder (2022 film)

-Powder is a 2022 Indian Tamil-language thriller film directed by Vijay Sri G and starring Vidya Pradeep, Nikil Murukan and Shantini Deva.
+Powder is a 2022 Indian Tamil-language thriller film written and directed by Vijay Sri G and starring Vidya Pradeep, Nikil Murukan and Shantini Deva.
 It was released on 25 November 2022.

 Production

 The film was launched in October 2020 with Vidya Pradeep announced to play the lead role.
-The director of the film, Vijay Sri G, who had earlier made Dha Dha 87 (2019), started Powder after his other film Pollatha Ulagil Bayangara Game entered the post-production phase.
-Nikil Murukan, a noted press relations officer in Tamil cinema, accepted terms to work as an actor in the film.
+The director Vijay Sri G, who earlier made Dha Dha 87 (2019), started Powder after his other film Pollatha Ulagil Bayangara Game entered the post-production phase.
+Nikil Murukan, a noted public relations officer in Tamil cinema, accepted terms to work as an actor in the film.
 It became his first full-fledged acting role following a number of cameo appearances.
 He requested Vijay Sri to name his character as Raghavan to reference the popular police officer portrayed by Kamal Haasan in Vettaiyaadu Vilaiyaadu (2006).
+Explaining the relevance of the title to the film, Vijay said, "There are several people who wear makeup to their hearts and are known for their double standards.
+That is why I decided to keep Powder as the title".

 Soundtrack

 Soundtrack was composed by Leander Lee Marty.